oldfatcrab/PSYCH101/README.md

 - Skinner proposed that **any behaviour that anyone engages in has been learnt through operant conditioning**

 - What is Operant Conditioning?
-How does an organism learn to do thi s it tkjesn't normally do?
-HOW do you ever get behaviour that doesn't occur as an unconditional response (UCR)?
+How does an organism learn to do this it doesn't normally do?
+How do you ever get behaviour that doesn't occur as an unconditional response (UCR)?
     - Skinner proposed that behaviour that is rewarded will occur more often in the future
     - behaviour that is not rewarded will occur less often
     - according to Skinner, almost all behaviour is shaped in this way